Rolodophone/nea/report/report.md

 	2. Jane would not be able to interact with these objects; she would walk past them as it they weren't there
 4. Other weapons
 	1. There could be other weapons that Jane could pick up and use, such as a knife
+5. Missions
+	1. There could be various missions available to complete
+	2. They could be displayed on groups of 3
+	3. When the user completes all 3 missions, their level could increase and they could be presented with the next 3 missions
+	4. The user's current level could be displayed on the main menu
+	5. The 3 active missions could be displayed in the main menu
+	6. The 3 active missions could be displayed for a few seconds after the user presses the "play" button
+	7. The missions that are already completed could be highlighted to indicate that they're completed
+6. Coins
+	1. Coins could appear in the game
+	2. The player could collect the coins when they run through them
+	3. The current number of coins that the user has could be displayed in the shop (see below)
+	4. The game over popup could display the number of coins gained in that run
+7. Shop
+	1. The could be another button in the main menu to open the shop screen
+	2. In the shop screen, the player's current number of coins could be displayed
+	3. The user could buy various different items using their coins
+	4. Each item could cost a specific number of coins
+	5. Some items could be consumable (meaning they are used up in the game and to use them again the user would have to buy them again)
+	6. The user could be able to buy more than one of each consumable item
+	7. Some items could be permanent (meaning they are not used up in the game and once purchased they can be used forever)
+	8. The user shouldn't be able to buy more than one of each permanent item

 ## Execution